outfox/fennecs/fennecs.tech/cookbook/KillBill.md

 :::

 ### Premise
-To settle an old score, we need to get even with five ~~former friends~~ Entities...
+To settle an old score, we need to get even with five ~~former friends~~ Entities... we need to find those that wronged us, and wrong them right back in their face.

 We create the Entities and define the [Relation](../docs/Relation.md) (`struct Betrayed`) they have with us, and also ours (`struct Grudge`) with them.
 We include a plain [Component](../docs/Component.md) (`struct Location`) as useful data to everyone involved.

 Next, we query for the Relation, say hello, and ~~unalive~~ interact with the Entities in a [Query.For](../docs/Queries/Query.For.md).
+This removes our `Grudge` for them.

 ### Implementation
 <<< ../../cookbook/KillBill.cs {cs:line-numbers}